MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/automation-apis-using-s2s-authentication.md

 ## Setup Overview

-To enable service-to-service authentication, you'll have to do two tasks:
+To enable service-to-service authentication, you'll have to complete two tasks:

 - Register an application in your Azure Active Directory tenant for [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
 This application is used to authenticate API calls against [!INCLUDE[prodshort](../developer/includes/prodshort.md)].